Day 10: 14 Days To A New Bathroom

 00:20 - The tiling represents the large portion of the bathroom renovation

-01:00 - In terms of tiling, there's the shape, the colour, the material and how they're laid
+01:00 - The shape, the colour, the material and how they're laid

 01:19 - Porcelain or ceramic and or natural stone